 A Care Needs Assessment is the means used by the council to fulfil their duty of providing the relevant care and extra support necessary to those who need it.
-They will use it to work out how much help your elderly relative may need.
-They can then guide them towards services and organisations that can provide the right care.
+They will use it to work out how much assistance your elderly relative may need and guide them towards the services and organisations that can provide them with the right care.

-Your relative can also undertake a financial assessment to establish whether they are eligible for Council Funding.
-Find out more information on the national framework of care and financial assessments in our complete Care Needs Assessments Guide.
+Your relative can also undertake a financial assessment to establish whether or not they are eligible for Council Funding.
+You can find out more information on the national framework of care and financial assessments in our complete Care Needs Assessments Guide.

-Caring for someone can be a difficult task, and can cause stress and loneliness.
-A carer’s assessment can be used to see what would make your life easier.
-There is plenty support, advice and information available in Hampshire to help anyone who performs a caring role.
-Please visit our Carer Support in Hampshire page to see what services are available.
+Caring for someone can be a difficult task and can cause stress and loneliness.
+A carer’s assessment can be used to see what would make your life easier, including support, advice and information.
+Take a look at Age Space’s Carer Support in Hampshire page to see what services are available.

 How to Apply for a Care Needs Assessment in Hampshire

-In Hampshire, there are 4 councils which carry out care assessments: Hampshire County Council, Portsmouth City Council, Southampton City Council and Isle of Wight Council.
-Each council has there own policy regarding assessment, as outlined below.
+In Hampshire, there are four councils that will carry out care assessments: Hampshire County Council, Portsmouth City Council, Southampton City Council and Isle of Wight Council.
+Each council has their own policy regarding assessment, as outlined below.
 You can check your relative’s local council by entering a postcode here.

-Anyone can request a care needs assessment.
-However, it is important you have permission from the person being assessed if you are acting on their behalf.
+Anyone can request a care needs assessment, however, it is important that you have permission from the person being assessed if you are acting on their behalf.
 It is advised that you stay with your relative whilst they are being assessed to make sure no stone is left unturned, as people have a habit of downplaying their own issues or your relative may forget certain care issues.

 Hampshire County Council

-A care needs assessment is arranged by firstly contacting the council to discuss whether care needs are ongoing or urgent.
-If so, a meeting is then arranged, and information is sent in advance to help prepare.
+A care needs assessment is arranged by making contact with the council to discuss whether care needs are ongoing or urgent.
+If so, a meeting will be arranged, with information requested in advance to help prepare for the assessment.

 Portsmouth City Council

 To request a care needs assessment in Portsmouth, contact the Adult Social Care Helpdesk on the number below.
-The line is open 8.30am to 5pm, Monday to Thursday, and 8.30am to 4.30pm on Friday.
+The line is open Monday to Thursday from 8.30am to 5:00pm and on Friday from 8.30am to 4.30pm.

 Southampton City Council

-To apply for a care needs assessment in Southampton, you can use the self-assesssment and eligibility tool.
-This takes about 10-15 minutes to complete, and you can complete it on behalf of your elderly relative.
+To apply for a care needs assessment in Southampton, you can use the self-assessment and eligibility tool.
+This takes about 10-15 minutes to complete and you can complete it on behalf of your elderly relative.
 After getting a result, you will have the chance to make a referral to the council for more information.

 Isle of Wight Council